Free delivery from €59

 Density: 2.38 – 3.00

-Lapis Lazuli is a stone of variable composition, of a very intense dark blue that can vary according to the abundance of its main mineral element, Lazurite (sodium and calcium aluminosilicate rich in sulfur).
-It takes its name from the Latin Lapis (stone) and the Arabic Azul (blue).
+Lapis Lazuli is a stone of variable composition, with a very intense dark blue that can vary depending on the abundance of its main mineral element, Lazurite (a sodium and calcium aluminosilicate rich in sulfur).
+Its name comes from the Latin Lapis (stone) and the Arabic Azul (blue).

 A bit of history:

-This stone has fascinated for centuries and its name has changed many times but always in reference to its azure blue color, like a sky dotted with stars punctuated by gold.
-It was introduced to Europe under the name Ultramarinum (overseas) alluding to its origin 'beyond the seas'.
+This stone has fascinated people for centuries, and its name has changed many times but always in reference to its azure blue color, like a sky dotted with stars sprinkled with gold.
+It was introduced to Europe under the name Ultramarinum (ultramarine), referring to its origin 'beyond the seas.'

-Lapis lazuli is an opaque stone with a matte luster, whose value depends on the intensity of its blue color.
-Indeed, the more it contains white calcite veins or pyrite flakes, the less value it has.
+Lapis Lazuli is an opaque stone with a matte luster, whose value depends on the intensity of its blue color.
+Indeed, the more it contains veins of white calcite or pyrite flecks, the less valuable it is.

-Once it was considered a precious stone more valued than gold itself.
-Although nowadays it is ranked as a semi-precious stone, it previously held an equivalent status to diamond in modern societies.
+In the past, it was considered a precious stone more prized than gold itself.
+Although nowadays it is classified as a semi-precious stone, it once held a status equivalent to that of diamonds in modern societies.

-Since Antiquity, Lapis Lazuli has mainly served as a pigment for painters.
+Since Antiquity, Lapis Lazuli has mainly been used as a pigment for painters.

-It is this pigment that will be, for example, used to create the sky of the Sistine Chapel in Rome.
+This pigment was, for example, used to create the sky in the Sistine Chapel in Rome.

-It can be reconstituted just like Turquoise, but these will have much less value.
+It can be reconstituted just like Turquoise, but these will be much less valuable.

-Like all gems, Lapis Lazuli is said to have spiritual powers.
+Like all gems, Lapis Lazuli is believed to have spiritual powers.

-In lithotherapy, it is a very powerful stone that stimulates creativity and contributes to the elevation of the spirit by making the mind calm and more focused.
+In lithotherapy, it is a very powerful stone that stimulates creativity and contributes to the elevation of the spirit by calming the mind and improving concentration.

 It is said to be beneficial on many levels.
-For example, it is said that it can help with various vision disorders, its energetic action can help fight certain allergies and also reduce fever....
+For example, it is said to help with various vision disorders, its energetic action can help fight certain allergies and also reduce fever....

-It is the stone of wisdom that in Egypt was often carved in the shape of a scarab and worked like a precious stone.
-It is a stone that soothes and rests; psychologically and spiritually, lapis lazuli elevates the soul and stabilizes the mind.
+It is the stone of wisdom which in Egypt was often carved in the shape of a scarab and worked like a precious stone.
+It is a stone that soothes and rests, psychologically and spiritually; lapis lazuli elevates the soul and stabilizes the mind.

 It is a stone that brings wisdom, self-confidence, intuition, and creative expression.